 If your dog is in pain, finding a solution to treat and manage discomfort is an essential part of providing care.
 But should you give your dog over-the-counter (OTC) pain medicine meant for humans?

-The answer is simply—no. Human-grade NSAID medications (such Aspirin and Ibuprofen) and products containing acetaminophen (such as Tylenol) should never be given to dogs as a way to treat pain.
+The answer is simply—no. When it comes to pain medicine for dogs, you should never give your dog over-the-counter pain medicine.
+Human-grade NSAID medications (such Aspirin and Ibuprofen) and products containing acetaminophen (such as Tylenol) should not be given to dogs as a way to treat pain.
 These OTC pain medications can cause serious health problems in dogs and cost pet parents hundreds or thousands of dollars in expensive treatments.

-To prevent pain in dogs, make sure to keep your canine companions at a healthy weight.
-Regular exercise and a proper diet will help ward off joint problems, arthritis, and back problems in dogs.
+Make sure to keep your canine companions at a healthy weight, as regular exercise and a proper diet will help ward off joint problems, arthritis and back problems in dogs caused by carrying too much weight.
 It’s also a good idea to monitor your dog while playing or roughhousing to prevent injury.